We generally admit 8–12 students to the M.A. program each year.

-The main website for application is the McAnulty Graduate School of Liberal Arts’ How Do I Apply? page.
-Review it carefully.
-In some respects, the Philosophy Department graduate program application requirements are more specific.
-These are detailed below.
+The main website for application is the McAnulty Graduate School of Liberal Arts How Do I Apply? page.
+Additional material required for Philosophy graduate program applications is detailed below.

 MARCH 1 is the deadline for receipt of the entire application.

 - University application